pouchdb/pouchdb/TESTING.md

 or you can append it as `?es5shim=true` if you manually opened a browser window.

+#### Run the map/reduce tests

+The map/reduce tests are done separately from the normal integration tests, because they take a long time.
+They'll also cause a ton of popups in Safari due to exceeding the 5MB limit.

+    $ TYPE=mapreduce npm test

 ### Cordova tests

 You may need to install `ant` in order for the Android tests to run (e.g. `brew install ant`).
 You'll also need the Android SDK, and to make sure your `$ANDROID_HOME` is set.